CLI Reference

 Use verbose mode to get more information:

-mdl build --mdl myfile.mdl -o dist --verbose
+mdl build --mdl myfile.mdl --verbose

 mdl check myfile.mdl --verbose